peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 This guide assumes that the node will not be used for mining.

 ## Node Setup
 In order to accept Tari, you will need to have a Minotari node.
-While it is possible to use another public node with the correct gRPC methods exposed to the internet, it is recommended that you run your own node.
+While it is possible to use a public node with the correct gRPC methods exposed to the internet, it is recommended that you run your own node.

 It may also be worth running multiple nodes as backups to ensure availability.

-> NOTE: For all servers connected to the internet, they must either be running a Tor client or configure public IP information.
+> Note: For all servers connected to the internet, they must either be running a Tor client or configure their public IP information.
 Documentation on this is available [here](https://github.com/tari-project/tari#README) and [here](https://github.com/tari-project/tari/discussions/6366).
 If you are running on Linux, the Tari applications have built-in Tor support, so this can be ignored.

 ### Section 1: Create a Minotari Node and run it
 The Minotari node is the base layer node required to receive and monitor transcations.

-> NOTE: If you are using a public `minotari_node`, you can skip this section.
+> NOTE: If you are using a public Minotari node, you can skip this section.
 Note that you will need the `public key` and the `public address` of the public node in question in order to correctly proceed with this exchange guide.

 1. Download the compiled binaries [here](https://tari.com/downloads/).
 If you would prefer to compile from source, you will need to follow the instructions located [here.](https://github.com/tari-project/tari#building-from-source)